UpdraftFund/.github/profile/README.md

 ### Founder's choice fund

 A maximum of 10B UPD will go to the *founder's choice fund* which will be a grant-making body that funds ideas and solutions on Updraft.
-They can choose to dissolve and return any portion of that to the liquidity pools on various networks.

 ### Humanity